-No, the clothing men appreciate during a long stay are basics that are stretchy, soft and comfortable (and easy to put on or take off).
+No, the clothing-related get-well gifts that men appreciate during a long stay are clothing basics that are stretchy, soft, and comfortable (and easy to put on or take off).

-Especially helpful if a patient is doing therapy, non-skid socks (#paidlink) are a priceless gift during recovery.
+Especially helpful if a patient is doing therapy, non-skid socks (#pdlink) are a priceless gift during recovery.
 It helps by keeping his feet warm and prevents his feet from sliding while walking around.

-Pocket t-shirts (#paidlink) are helpful as well.
+Also, helpful pocket t-shirts (#pdlink) are a great gift.
 First, it’s not a hospital gown!
 And, second, a little pocket is handy if he has little items to keep track of while navigating medical equipment while he walks.

-Finally, not really clothing, but a bag with a zipper (#paidlink) is a helpful and convenient way to keep things together, close by, and safe while stuck in a small hospital room.
+Finally, not really clothing, but a bag with a zipper (#pdlink) is a helpful and convenient way to keep things together, close by, and safe while stuck in a small hospital room.

-In fact, I recommend you start with that!
+In fact, when it’s possible, I recommend you start with that!

 Before you go, don’t forget to grab your copy of my FREE Self-care StarTer Guide!
 Click on this link here to grab it now.